Article published September 2017 and updated February 2023.

 The deep fall

-The artist intended to create a war monument dedicated to all the people that lost their lives in the war and those that lost their relatives.
+The artist intended to create a war monument dedicated to the victims of war.

 Caffe Mornar Popaj

-Memento mori – Remember that you must die and that you can’t take your material wealth to the other side.
+Memento mori – Remember that you will die and cannot bring your wealth with you.

 The skeletons on the ship as well as the melting clock remind us of the inevitability of death.
 Time on this planet is limited and we have to pass many tests which will prove our strengths and challenge our fears.